SirWumpus/erlang-bs/README.md

 ### str:len(Bs) -> Length
 Length of binary string.
 Alias for `byte_size/1`.

+### str:ltrim(Bs) -> Bs
+Remove leading whitespace from a binary string.

+### str:ncasecmp(Bs1, Bs2, Length) -> integer()
+Return an integer greater than, equal to, or less than 0 according to whether caseless binary string Bs1 is greater than, equal to, or less than caseless binary string Bs2, comparing at most Length octets.

 ### str:ncmp(Bs1, Bs2, Length) -> integer()
 Return an integer greater than, equal to, or less than 0 according to whether binary string Bs1 is greater than, equal to, or less than binary string Bs2, comparing at most Length octets.